It's a four week schedule starting today with subsequent sections starting on consecutive Sundays.

 happy to hear you're enjoying the book, Brad :)

 ― flopson, Tuesday, 18 December 2018 21:26 (four months ago) Permalink

 a certain career move

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 21:29 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 21:29 (four months ago) Permalink

 i think i would have had more success in turning people onto this if she hadn't named it The Last Samurai